 Gifts that Evoke Kids’ Creativity by Sandra Murphy Choosing thoughtful gifts for kids can be a challenge, especially when opting for creativity over this year’s hot toy.
 It’s possible to find gifts that appeal to both parent and child, involving the whole family or working as solo projects.
 Some expand beyond the boundaries of home.

-Illuminate: The Psychic and Healing Arts Expo returns on Saturday, April 14, and Sunday, April 15, in Flat Rock, North Carolina.
+Illuminate: The Psychic and Healing Arts Expo returns on Saturday and Sunday, October 27 and 28, in Flat Rock, North Carolina.
 The event, produced by Julie King and Itha Trantham, offers intuitive guidance, alternative healing therapies, information on numerous subjects, and celebrates the holistic and spiritual communities in the upstate and mountain areas.

 Crystal Vision Books and Events Center is hosting its 18th Annual Healing and Creative Arts Festival entitled Weave the Web.
 Held in Hendersonville, North Carolina, this public event is free to attend although activities such as readings may have fees.
 The event takes place on September 29 from 11 a.m. to 5 p.m.

 Harmony and Fusion: the Carolina Center for Healing Arts, will be hosting a Local Artist Showcase on September 9.
 The event, which will include a variety of events that guests can attend from 1 to 5 p.m., is free to attend and open to all.
 The new retail gallery will feature live plants and hand-made reclaimed wooden furniture by Ideal Impressions.
 Native American supplies